2009 Suggestions and Comments

 The library did a survey of the periodicals collection last summer,and found that Commonweal was one of our least used subscriptions.
 Commonweal had no issues circulate in the last three years and only 3 in house uses occurred during the periodical survey.
 This title costs $50 per year, so the decision was made to cancel it due to lack of usage.
 There are other libraries nearby that still subscribe to Commonweal, including College of Dupage and Wheaton Public Library.

-Thank you for the Suggestions, if you have more please let us know by emailing reference[at]gepl[dot]org.
+Thank you for the suggestions.
+If you have more, please email firstname.lastname@example.org with them.
 A library staff member will respond to all comments which include the correspondent’s contact information.
-Comments and responses are posted on the public bulletin board in the library vestibule and online.
-You may also contact us by mail, phone or fax at:
+Comments and responses are also posted on the public bulletin board in the library vestibule.
+You may also contact the library by mail, phone or fax at:

 Glen Ellyn Public Library